jduchateau/GRAPE/docs/start.md

 To create the RML structures, the editor also needs the RDF Graph version of the turtle document, therefore, use ![](assets/images/icon_refresh_rdf.png) **Reload RDF Graph** from the logical view or the first line of your document.

 Then on the first line of the document use **Promote RML constructs**.
-Using the Turtle AST and the RDF Graph, it will insert the RML constructs in the document, so once converted you can remove the turtle version from the document.w
+Using the Turtle AST and the RDF Graph, it will insert the RML constructs in the document, so once converted you can remove the turtle version from the document.

 <div style="padding:54.58% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/1053670824?h=5896274e8d&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture; clipboard-write; encrypted-media" style="position:absolute;top:0;left:0;width:100%;height:100%;" title="GRAPE: Demo Import and Edit RML"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>